SethStormR/eyeQ/README.md

 # News
-I will look into Cosmic DE support, but last time I tried Cismic DE the icon handling was broken.
+I will look into Cosmic DE support, but last time I tried Cosmic DE the icon handling was broken.

 # eyeQ